lowRISC/opentitan/hw/ip/rv_dm/doc/_index.md

 ### System interface

-The debug system is able to reset the system through its JTAG connection; the non-debug module reset (`ndmreset_o`) signals this intent.
+The debug system is able to reset the system through its JTAG connection; the non-debug module reset (`ndmreset_req_o`) signals this intent.
 It is up to the larger system design to specify which parts of the system are actually reset by this signal.

 The `dmactive_o` signals that some kind of debugging is ongoing.